CUBRID/cubrid-manual/en/sql/tuning.rst

 A SORT-LIMIT plan can be generated when the following conditions are met:

-*   All tables referenced in the ORDER BY clause belong to the SORT-LIMIT plan.
+*   All referred tables in the ORDER BY clause belong to the SORT-LIMIT plan.
 *   A table belonging to a SORT-LIMIT plan is either:

     *   The owner of a foreign key from a fk->pk join